ecvdbdx/OnMangeQuoiAMidi/README.md

 ECV PHP Project - Symfony3 (Docker)

-### Includes
+# Includes

 - Mysql 5.7.15
 - Nginx 1.9.1
 - PHP 7.0.7

-### Installation
+# Installation

-    1 - Clone this repository
+1. Clone this repository
+1. Install and launch the containers
+    ```
+    docker-compose up
+    ```
-    2 - Point the container's IP address to symfony.dev
+1. Point the container's IP address to symfony.dev
-        - ex: '127.0.0.1 symfony.dev' > /etc/hosts
+    * Example on mac OS `/etc/hosts` file: '127.0.0.1 symfony.dev' > /etc/hosts
-    3 - Install and launch the containers
-        - 'docker-compose up'
+    * On Windows, please note that the IP may be different (see if some IP is explicited during `docker-compose up`.
-    4 - Install Symfony's dependencies using composer
+1. Install Symfony's dependencies using `composer` in the `symfony_php` container:
+    ```
+    docker exec -it symfony_php composer install
+    ```
-        - 'docker exec -it symfony_php composer install' 5 - Enter these parameters when asked to configure the database.
-Leave the rest as default
+1. Enter these parameters when asked to configure the database.
+Leave the rest as default:
+    ```
+    parameters:
-        - host : db
+        database_host: db
-        - database name : symfony
+        database_name: symfony
-        - user : root
+        database_user: root
-        - password : root
+        database_password: root
-    6 - Restart the docker containers
+    ```
+1. Install the front-end dependencies:
+    ```
+    npm install && npm build
+    ```
-    7 - Launch the brower on symfony.dev/app_dev.php
+1. Launch the browser on `symfony.dev/app_dev.php`

+# Development

-#### Front-End
+## Front-End

-    On your host machine:

-    1 - Install all the Node dependencies
-        - 'npm install'
-    3 - Compile the front-end assets using Gulp
-        - 'npm start'
+If you need to develop on the front-end:

-    4 - Symlink the assets in symfony
+1. Symlink the bundle assets folders in Symfony (optional)
+    ```
-        - 'docker exec -it symfony_php bin/console assets:install --symlink'
+    docker exec -it symfony_php bin/console assets:install --symlink
+    ```
+1. Start the watcher
+    ```
+    npm start
+    ```

 Now when you update the style.scss or app.js file, the bundled files are updated automatically by Gulp.

-### Add remote PHP interpreter in PHPStorm (optional)
+## Add remote PHP interpreter in PHPStorm (optional)

 In PHPStorm go to Settings ->  Languages & Frameworks -> PHP

 Add a new remote interpreter using the following SSH credentials
-        - host: localhost
+    . host: localhost
-        - port: 2222
+    . port: 2222
-        - user: root
+    . user: root
-        - password: lbmonkey
+    . password: lbmonkey